caiocomandulli/lib-contracts/README.md

 ### Executing raw SQL

-Finally you can as well execute a SQL of your own through the method executeSQL.
+Finally you can as well execute a SQL of your own through the method `executeSQL(String)`.

 ```java
 public void executeSQL(String sql);